fcosrno/aspector/README.md

 ### Process

+First, make sure you run init just to make the SQLite file.

+	/home/ubuntu/aspector/src/index.php processor init

-To run the processor just run this command.
+Then run the following.
 It will process 10 files at a time.
 Don't ask me why just yet.

-	php index.php processor run
+	/home/ubuntu/aspector/src/index.php processor run

 You can set up cron to run every minute:

 	crontab -e
 	0 * * * * php /home/ubuntu/aspector/src/index.php processor run

+To check the progress:

+	/home/ubuntu/aspector/src/index.php processor status

+To reset the database you can run `reset` and then `init`.